perryrh0dan/tmpo/readme.md

 ## Highlights

 - Setup complex workspaces in seconds
-- Templates support inheritence and placeholders
+- Templates support inheritence, placeholders and transformation methods
 - Simple, Lightweight & fast
 - Cross-platform: Linux, Windows and mac are official supported
 - Everything can be a template.
 Python, Rust, Typescript, latex, markdown,...